I Tested 12 of The Best Dutch Ovens for Cozy Slow-Cooking and Found the One I’ll Use for the Rest of My Life

 You may also find the term 'French Oven', which actually refers to enameled cast iron, but the terms are actually used interchangeably, with 'Dutch oven' having the most recognition.

-They differ from stockpots, which are typically taller, may not be oven safe, usually lighter, and the lids don't seal as tightly.
+Dutch ovens differ from stockpots, which are typically taller, may not be oven-safe, are usually lighter, and the lids don't seal as tightly.

 What size Dutch oven is best?

-Dutch ovens come in many different sizes from tiny 1-qt portions (great for personal desserts) to massive 15-qt. vats that could cater to a crowd.
-As a Dutch oven is an investment into your cookware, and something designed to last you the decades, you'll want to make sure you have the right sized pot that takes into account what you are cooking and how much you cooking.
-Usually, a 5-6qt.
-Dutch oven is more than enough for making at least four servings of a recipe, while you can opt for smaller sizes for side dishes.
+Dutch ovens come in many different sizes from tiny 1-quart portions (great for personal servings) to massive 15 quart vats that could cater to a crowd.
+As a Dutch oven is an investment in your cookware, and something designed to last for decades, you'll want to make sure you have the right-sized pot that takes into account what you are cooking and who you usually cook for.
+Usually, a 5-6 quart Dutch oven is more than sufficient for making at least four or five servings of a recipe, and I recommend that for family meals.

 What to cook in a Dutch Oven?